-I am all for being passionate about ANYTHING you do in life, from dicing seventeen onions to studying for your doctorate.
+I am all for being passionate about ANYTHING you do in life, from mindfully dicing seventeen onions, to studying for your doctorate, to getting up and putting on the clothes you LIKE each day!

 Where there is passion, there is hope, drive and ultimately (hopefully) joy in the end result.